marmaladeDE/oxsearch-documentation/en/configuration.md

 		        [{oxstyle include=$oViewConf->getModuleUrl('marm/oxsearch','out/src/css/autosuggest.css')}]
 		        [{oxscript include=$oViewConf->getModuleUrl('marm/oxsearch','out/src/js/autosuggest.js')}]
 		    [{/if}]

 Thus you can use OXSEARCH's autosuggestion script without having to include several copies of jQuery.

-### Support of OXID standard functions ###

-As OXSEARCH is based on OXID, it supports most of the OXID standard functions.
-However, there are a few functions not supported:

-- user roles and rights in the frontend
-- Varnish
-However, unsupported OXID features can be adapted for specific projects.